beastaugh/papertrail/README.md

 Paper Trail is compatible with Rails 2.3.
 As well as the usual Rails dependencies, Paper Trail requires the following Gems:

 * [RDiscount](http://github.com/rtomayko/rdiscount/) is a Ruby wrapper around a C implementation of [Markdown](http://daringfireball.net/projects/markdown/) and [SmartyPants](http://daringfireball.net/projects/smartypants/).

-The following plugin is also needed:

 * [`will_paginate`](http://github.com/mislav/will_paginate/)

-It is included as a submodule in Paper Trail's Git repository.
-To install them when you first clone the repository, run these commands:

-    git submodule init
-    git submodule update

-You can read more about using Git submodules to track Rails plugins in [this article](http://woss.name/2008/04/09/using-git-submodules-to-track-vendorrails/).

 Configuration